engjen/Liver_Lung_PDAC/Supplemental_Data/README.txt

 ####### Supplemental Datasets #########

+Supplemental_Dataset_1.csv: Patient level data including survival/outcome data, clinical covariates such as age, grade, stage, sex, lymph nodes positive, lymphovascular invasion and neoadjuvant treatment.
+"Survival" is a one hot encoding on vital status and Recurrence is a one hot encoding of follow up status for days from resection to recurrence (used for Kaplan-meier analysis).

+Metastasis site (i.e. liver, lung, other sire).
+"Cohort" column has whether patients were in liver or lung cohort (including resected and non-resected patients) "Recurrence_Sites_4" column has the metastatic recurrence sites for all resected patients

+Also, columns indicating whether the patient had a primary tumor resection ("Resected"), resection of a lung or liver met ("Cohort_Met_Resection"), and if RNA DNA or TCR sequencing was done for the patient (columns "RNAseq_Patient", "DNAseq_Patient", "TCRseq_Tumor_Patient","TCRseq_Blood_Patient").

-Supplemental_Dataset_1.csv: Patient level data including survival/outcome data, clinical covariates, metastasis site (liver, lung, other, "Cohort" column has whether patients were in liver or lung cohort [including resected and non-resected patients], "Recurrence_Sites_4" column has the metaststic recurrence sites for all resected patients), neoadjuvant treatment, primary resection, resection of lung or liver met (column name "Cohort_Met_Resection"), histology, GSVA scores for pORG, pSUB and PurIST from primary of met sample, DNA alterations in primary or met (for variants present in >9 patients)
+Finally, columns with results for histology analyses of primary and mets, GSVA scores for pORG, pSUB and PurIST from primary or met samples, and DNA alterations in primary or met (for variants present in >9 patients)

 Supplemental_Dataset_1.xlsx: First sheet is duplicate of Supplemental_Dataset_1.csv, second sheet has speciemen level DNA data: tumor mutation burden (TMB), estimated tumor cellularity (from DNA or pathologist), Microsatellite Instability, Normal Sample Source and whether or not the specimen has a homologous recombination (HR) or DNA damage repair (DDR) alteration.